Grocery shopping is not one of my strengths.

 Then, someone mentioned to me Walmart’s Grocery Pickup.

-No membership fee, the same prices as the store, and I could just pick it up while I was already out but not have to load or unload my children.
+Walmart grocery pickup has no membership fee, the pickup cost is $0, the food is the same price as in the store, and I could just pick it up while I was already out but not have to load or unload my children.

 Having looked at Shipt, I was a little dubious, but I figured with a $10 off coupon, I’d at least give it a spin.

-You guys, it’s basically my favorite thing ever.
+You guys, Walmart grocery pickup is now basically my favorite thing ever.

 It’s incredibly easy to use their website, the prices are excellent, and after my first order, they show me my frequently bought items so I can just go through and pick out the things I always buy like milk, eggs, yogurt, mini bagels, and apples.